How to Integrate the Data Exchange Library

 ]

-In this example we needed to add the Dataset/TableName/ColumnName annotations to the related identifiers.
+To import test.json using dex::GenerateDatasetMappings, it is needed to add the dex::Dataset, dex::TableName and dex::ColumnName annotations to the related identifiers.
 We were only able to do so by moving the identifiers (holding the same index) that are relevant for our JSON data file into a new declaration and assign the correct dex annotations to this declaration.
 For the parameter identifiers we’ve added column-names.

 ../../_images/data-exchange-1.png